sandeep-dev-tel/securefile-hub-1940/superdrive_frontend/README.md

 - npm run build — production build
 - npm run preview — build then serve static build via Node server.js

-In monolith mode, the Node server in server.js serves the API under /api and static build in production.
+## Offline Mode

+This app now runs fully client-side.
+Files and folders are stored in the browser using IndexedDB, and authentication is guest-only by default.
+You can provide static users at build time with:

+- REACT_APP_SUPERDRIVE_USERS='[{"username":"admin","password":"admin"}]'

+In Offline Mode, there are no network calls to /api; the previous API client is stubbed.

+To clear all local data, open Settings and click "Clear Local Data".

 ## Environment

-The app reads API endpoints from environment variables:
-- REACT_APP_API_BASE — full base URL including optional /api (client appends /api if not present)
-- REACT_APP_BACKEND_URL — alternative base when REACT_APP_API_BASE is not set
+The following variables are read for display or optional configuration:
+- REACT_APP_SUPERDRIVE_USERS — optional JSON array of local users for client-only auth
-- REACT_APP_WS_URL — optional WebSocket URL
+- REACT_APP_WS_URL — optional WebSocket URL (not used in Offline Mode)
-- REACT_APP_FRONTEND_URL — optional frontend URL reference
+- REACT_APP_FRONTEND_URL — optional frontend URL

-When unset, API calls default to same-origin /api.

 ## Notes

-- Upload uses multipart with field "files" (multer.array("files"))
-- All operations are restricted to the server-side configured ROOT_DIR
+- Files are stored locally in the browser; clearing site data will remove them.
-- A toast system surfaces success and error notifications
+- A toast system surfaces success and error notifications.